TobKed/fetch-apache-ga-stats/README.md

 #### Processing existing json files to csv and pushing it to BigQuery

-Helper script `scripts/parse_existing_json_files.py` can be used to process existing json files into single csv.
+Helper script `scripts/parse_existing_json_files.py` can be used to process existing json files into a single csv.

 Example use:
 ```shell script